rhll07/amfoss-curriculum/task-01/README.md

 git verify
 ```

-**Searched commits that added the word “shit” and replaced them with “flower,” cleaning history responsibly.**
+**Searched commits that added the word “shit” by using "git log -S", edited the commits and replaced them with “flower,” and amended commits and continued rebasing until completion.**

-### 🧩 Exercise 23 – Find Bug
+###  Exercise 23 - find-bug

-**Scenario:** Locate the first commit that introduced a bug using git bisect.
+**Scenario:** To locate the first commit that introduced a bug (the bug is occurence of word "jackass" in a text file with base-64 encryption) using git bisect.

 **Commands and explanation:**